deepcausality-rs/sites/web/content/en/blog/real-time-streaming-analytics.md

 Still, when it works, you will discover something truly intriguing that gives you capabilities previously thought unattainable.
 And you get it at an absurdly low operational cost.

+## Future of DeepCausality

+Even though this project only scratched the surface of what DeepCausality can do, a few more features are planned.
+For once, a ticket is open to remove lifelines from the public API.
+When completed, the DeepCausality crate will work significantly better with concurrency code.
+Right now, these lifelines conflict with Tokio's requirement that each task must own all its data to ensure thread safety.
+As a result, you cannot easily share a context between tasks via the usual Arc/Mutex wrapper, and therefore, async & concurrent context updates are currently too cumbersome.
+The lifeline removal is only a refactoring task and should be done sooner rather than later.

+Modeling modular contextual causal propagation is an area that needs further exploration.
+Specifically, this means writing intermediate effects to the context of another downstream causal model, which then uses the updated context to reason further and writes its inferences into another downstream context.
+By implication, modular models result in modular reasoning, and at each stage, intermediate results remain encapsulated yet accessible to other models or monitoring systems.
+This approach is potent given that any of those models may have multiple contexts to feed into the causal model at each stage.

+The future of DeepCausality is evolving towards increasingly more advanced and sophisticated real-time causal inference.

 ## Reflection

 When I started with the project, several unknowns had to be answered.
 For once, it wasn't clear if there was a